raul23/Darth-Vader-RPi/docs/change_default_settings.rst

 .. important::

-   Don't change the ``id`` property for *songs* and *sound_effects* objects because it is used to identify the correct audio file to play when some event happens.
+   Don't change the ``id`` property for *songs* and *sound_effects* objects because it is used to uniquely identify the songs and sound effects.

 .. seealso::